- Using less energy

 8.3 Greenhouse Gas Outcomes

 Figure 8.1 shows Devon’s GHG emissions arising from fossil fuels used by buildings, manufacturing and construction, transport and electricity consumption in the context of Devon’s total GHG emissions.
 The Figure also shows the projected reduction trajectory for these to 2050 as a result of the delivery of the CCC’s Further Ambition Scenario aided by the actions in this Plan.
 Emissions from these sectors in 2019 were 5.2Mt CO2e.
-Through the activities in this Plan, by 2050, the emissions from energy are expected to fall to 0.6Mt CO2e.
+Through the activities identified in this Plan, by 2050, the emissions are expected to fall to 0.6Mt CO2e.
 These will become net-zero through activities that remove CO2 from the atmosphere.
 The emissions from the energy used for agriculture, forestry and fishing are reported in the Food, Land and Sea section of this Plan to align with how the CCC report emissions data.

 8.4 Other Opportunities and Benefits

 - Innovation opportunities to make a more prosperous economy are available from offshore technologies (such as floating offshore wind) green hydrogen infrastructure and carbon capture and storage.